Isopodus/Wroombian/README.md

 3. Flash your board
 - Linux

-  Download or clone repository folder, than in terminal go type:
+  Download or clone repository folder, than in terminal type:
   ``` bash
   ./firmware/flash.sh
   ```